Razia Jan: Biography

-Jan moved to the United States in 1970.
+Jan was born in Quetta on 5 June 1944, and moved to the United States in 1970 to go to college at the Massachusetts Institute of Technology.
+She previously attained bachelor's and master's degrees from the Government College for Women in Quetta.
 The proprietor of a small tailoring business in Duxbury, Massachusetts, she served as president of the town's Rotary Club.

-After September 11, 2001, Jan rallied her New England community to send over 400 homemade blankets to rescue workers at Ground Zero.
+After the September 11 attacks, Jan rallied her New England community to send over 400 homemade blankets to rescue workers who were at Ground Zero of the attacks.
 Her efforts expanded to include sending care packages to US troops in Afghanistan.
 Through her involvement in the military's Operation Shoe Fly, she coordinated the delivery of over 30,000 pairs of shoes to needy Afghan children.